nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_INTRO.md

 1. Create a **`Company`** type that employees can work for.
 A company should have a business name, address, and industry type.
 1. Create two companies, and 5 people who want to work for them.
 1. Assign 2 people to be employees of the first company.
-1. Assign 3 people to be employees of the first company.
+1. Assign 3 people to be employees of the second company.
 1. Output a report to the terminal the displays a business name, and its employees.

 For example: